s-araromi/smart-device-data-analysis-bellabeat_casestudy/README.md

 1. **Prerequisites**:
    - Install the necessary R packages:
      ```R
-     install.packages(c("tidyverse", "ggplot2", "lubridate"))
+     install.packages(c("tidyverse", "ggplot2", "lubridate", "dplyr", "tidyr"))
      ```

 2. **Run the R Markdown File**:
-   - Open the `bellabeat_analysis.Rmd` file in RStudio.
+   - Open the `bellabeat-casestudy.ipynb` file in Jupyter notebook.
-   - Knit the file to generate the HTML output, or run the chunks step-by-step to see the analysis in real-time.

 3. **View the Final Report**:
-   - Open the `bellabeat_final_report.pdf` in the `/reports/` folder to view the comprehensive analysis with visualizations and key insights.
+   - Open the `Bellabeat Smart Device Data Analysis Report.pdf` to view the comprehensive analysis with visualizations and key insights.

 ## **Key Takeaways**
 The Bellabeat case study showcases how data-driven insights can inform a company’s marketing strategy.
 By analyzing user behavior around physical activity, sleep, and calorie burn, Bellabeat can tailor its product offerings to better meet the needs of its users.
 This case study can also be used as part of your data analytics portfolio to demonstrate your ability to perform real-world business tasks and extract actionable insights from data.